TheCoderRaman/sdl-game/readme.md

 - SDLInterface, An OO wrapper for SDL2
 - Ffiseg, a physics wrapper/ helper library for Box2D
 - Util, General purpose library

+Current projects are

+- GameOne, a simple testbed for testing engine features

 Development